MODERN SLAVERY Statement

 3. For existing service providers, the Indevin Group has undertaken the following steps to understand MSFL risk within its business and supply chain:

-a.
-Identified service providers of the Indevin Group.
+1. Identified service providers of the Indevin Group.

 In particular, Indevin Group expects that Labour and Human Rights are of critical concern to the relevant supplier, and suppliers operate in full compliance with international, national and local laws and regulations applicable to their business operations.